MariaLeonardo/Mimo-projects/python-projects/star-wars-api/README.md

 # 🧩 Star Wars API

-> This Python code implements a data fetcher that interact with an API.
+> This Python code implements a data fetcher that interacts with an API.
 ---

 ## 🚀 Notable Features